What to Wear During Labor and Delivery

 Many women are opting for a different labor and birth gown than the traditional hospital gown.

-For some, it’s personal preference, for some functionality, and for others, it’s the mental side of feeling like a patient in a hospital rather the birthing goddess you were designed to be.
+For some, it’s a personal preference, for some functionality, and for others, it’s the mental side of feeling like a patient in a hospital rather than the birthing goddess you were designed to be.

 I’ve birthed babies via c-section and naturally, and somehow I never knew about labor and birth gowns.
 I just thought I had to wear the traditional hospital gowns because I was “in the hospital”.
 WRONG!

 If this is all new to you and now you’re trying to figure out what to wear during labor and delivery, you have got to check out these awesome birth clothing options.
 Right now, there are 7 awesome birth clothing options that I think you’re going to love; I know I do!

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.